Frequently asked questions

 Attention!
 The data downloaded from the open data page contain more variables than those visualised in the website’s project fact sheets and the CSV results of queries on the website.
 In the latter case, in order to enable immediate and consistent interpretation of the search, the downloaded file returns a narrower set of variables than that available in the complete files.

-For projects funded by the European Structural Funds, the National Development and Cohesion Fund and the Cohesion Action Plan, the source is the Unitary Monitoring System, which is populated using common protocols (more information here) by the bodies running the programmes and managed by the Inspectorate-General for Financial Relationships with the European Union (IGRUE) of the State General Accounting Department (Ragioneria Generale dello Stato - RGS).
+For projects funded by the European Structural Funds, the National Development and Cohesion Fund and the Cohesion Action Plan for the programming periods 2007-2013, 2014-2020 and 2021-2027 the source is the Unitary Monitoring System, which is populated using common protocols (more information here) by the bodies running the programmes and managed by the Inspectorate-General for Financial Relationships with the European Union (IGRUE) of the State General Accounting Department (Ragioneria Generale dello Stato - RGS).

 Regional and central government bodies that manage funds are therefore the main source of the information provided through OpenCoesione.
 Nevertheless, the data do undergo some processing to facilitate use and consistency.
 These variables are identified in the published open format datasets with the OC_ prefix.

-To download the open data and the associated metadata on cohesion policy projects, go here.
+It is possible to download the open data and the associated metadata on cohesion policy projects here.

-The OpenCoesione website publishes the data on projects under way that have been financed with cohesion policy funds contained in the Unitary Monitoring System operated by RGS-IGRUE.
-During the administrative closure of Operational Programmes co-financed with European Structural Funds in the 2007-2013 cycle, as from the update of the data as at 31 December 2016, the publication approach, taking account of the gradual adjustment of the data, is intended to produce a visualisation of cohesion policy action that is as consistent and representative as possible.
+The OpenCoesione website publishes the data on projects under way that have been financed with cohesion policy funds (2007-2013, 2014-2020 and 2021-2027) contained in the Unitary Monitoring System operated by RGS-IGRUE.
+During the administrative closure of Operational Programmes co-financed with European Structural Funds in the 2007-2013 period, as from the update of the data as at 31 December 2016, the publications take into account the progressive adjustment of the data and are intended provide as much as possible consistent and representative visualisation of cohesion policy actions.

 More specifically, a new function has been introduced that permits the default visualisation of data and calculations for the set of projects net of certain projects that, while indicated as “active” in the Unitary Monitoring System, are slated for deactivation in the subsequent bimonthly updates by the various bodies involved as they are duplicates of other active projects or have never actually been launched in the Operational Programmes.
 Accordingly, those projects are systematically excluded from all visualisation and calculations on the website, such as, for example, those reported on the home page and the pages aggregated by nature, theme, territory and programme.